Retaining Wall Council Approvals W.A..

 Building Approval – Do I Need a Building Permit?

-According to the National Construction Code (NCC), a building permit is required when:
+According to the National Construction Code (NCC), a building permit is required for most retaining walls under Retaining Wall Council Approvals W.A., particularly when:

 • It supports buildings, driveways, or fencing

-• It’s built near a boundary, where it may impact neighbouring land
+• It is built near a boundary where it may impact neighbouring land

-• It alters natural drainage or is in a risk-prone area
+• It alters natural drainage or is located in a risk-prone area

 ⚠️ Building without a permit can result in fines, rectification orders, or forced removal.
 Always check your local rules, e.g. City of Joondalup Guide